-Once you have your FPP connected to the network based on the configuration you entered in your network settings, you will have to open the FPP's web page.
-You can get to the FPP device by typing the Host Name or IP address that you configured (or if it was DHCP assigned, then the IP address that your router assigned it).
-If you cannot get to the FPP page, refer to the Troubleshooting section.
+Once you have your FPP connected to the network based on the configuration you entered in your network settings, you will have to open the FPP's web page based on the new settings or the page currently on your screen might not access your FPP device.
+You can get to the FPP device by typing the Host Name or IP address that you configured (or if it was DHCP assigned, then the IP address that your router assigned to it).
+If you cannot get to the FPP page, refer to the Iroubleshooting section.